Briana McDonagh

 How it works

 You only pay the interest charged each period — your loan balance stays the same.
-At the end of the interest-only period (typically 1 to 5 years), your loan switches to principal and interest repayments, which will be higher.
+When the interest-only period ends your loan switches to principal and interest repayments, which will be higher.
+Lenders have set rules about how long you can remain on an interest-only period, and approval is not guaranteed.

 Who uses it